Gibbons-Hawking Entropy and BMN Strings: Entropy of our universe

 In the unit of Planck length, the current observed Hubble radius is $H_0^{-1}\approx 8.5\times 10^{60} l_p$, so we can calculate the value of the cosmological constant and the far-future Gibbons-Hawking entropy as one quarter of the CEH area \be \Lambda = 3 H_0^2 \Omega_\Lambda \approx 2.9 \times 10^{-122} l_p^{-2}, ~~~~ S = \frac{\pi H_0 ^{-2} } {\Omega_\Lambda l_p^2} \approx 3.3 \times 10^{122}. \ee

+Before the late 1990s, some occasional pioneering works did seriously consider a non-zero $\Lambda$ for our universe.
+Notably, Weinberg's anthropic argument \cite{Weinberg:1987dv} essentially predicted the cosmological coincidence, i.e., the current energy densities of $\Lambda$ and matter are comparable $\Omega_{\Lambda}\sim \Omega_{m}$.
+If $\Omega_{\Lambda}$ is order one, then we see that the order of magnitude of $\Lambda$ is determined by the observed Hubble constant.
+It is a much more difficult problem to provide a purely theoretical derivation of this absolute magnitude $10^{-122}$ in Planck units.

-We note that the calculation of Gibbons-Hawking entropy is not affected by possible extra compact dimensions and their sizes.
+We provide some more general discussions about Gibbons-Hawking entropy.
+We note that the calculation is not affected by possible extra compact dimensions and their sizes.
 Suppose we compactify from $d$ dimensions to 4 dimensions, then the length scales of gravity are related $l_d^{d-2} = V_{d-4} l_p^2$, where $ V_{d-4}$ is the compactification volume.
-The entropy is the same for the $d$-dimensional calculation $S =\frac{ V_{d-4} A}{4 l_d^{d-2}}= \frac{ A}{4 l_p^2} $, where $A$ is the 4d horizon area.
+The entropy is the same for the $d$-dimensional calculation $S =\frac{ V_{d-4} A}{4 l_d^{d-2}}= \frac{ A}{4 l_p^2} $, where $A$ is the 4D horizon area.

 The derivation of the temperatures of a black hole and de Sitter space are similar.
 One can Wick rotate to Euclidean time, and then expand around the horizon.
 Demanding no conical singularity determines the periodicity of the Euclidean time, or the inverse of the temperature.
 For black hole, one can derive the entropy using the first law of thermodynamics $dE=TdS$.
 However for de Sitter space, this derivation encounters a subtlety of using negative energy, since adding mass to an empty de Sitter space decreases the horizon area.
 See e.g. the review paper \cite{Spradlin:2001pw} for more discussions.